xsebek/swarm-vscode/README.md

 # swarm-language README

-This VSCode extension provides a basic highlighting for the swarm programming language.
+This VSCode extension provides a basic highlighting and LSP client for the swarm programming language.

 ![VSCode screenshot](images/editor_debug.png)